Guendeli/godot-entitas-template/README.md

 - Godot Version: [3.5.2 LTS](https://godotengine.org/)

 ## Godot Editor Setup
-- Editor Settings -> Builds: MSBuild (VS Build Tool)
+- Editor Settings -> Builds: Tested with both MSBuild (VS Build Tool) and dotnet CLI

 ## Steps to setup from scratch
 if you want to setup Jenny and Entitas for your godot project here are the steps